jason-sa/baseball_lin_regression/Proposal.md

 Jason Salazer-Adams

+### New Idea
+Every MLB rookie can be a free agent in 7 years (need to confirm).
+What are the influencers for the eventual player contract value once in the free agent range?
+The goal is to have a model which accurately predicts the value of a contract 7 years in the future and then allow for negotiation the current year.

+### Things to consider

+- Adjust for inflation
+- Impact of contracts provided prior to free agency term (Assume 7-year value)

 ### Scope

 Consider an MLB pitcher.
 The pitcher has control of the ball and then releases the ball to the batter.
 The batter then has a chance to hit the ball.
 If the ball is hit in play then the rest of the team has a chance to make an out.
 If the pitcher strikes out the batter, then the pitcher is responsible for the out.
 The only out a MLB pitcher has complete control over in a game is a strikeout.
 If an opposing team can predict the number of strikeouts based on their lineup, then it can estimate how many outs they have to generate runs.
 I am going to attempt to predict the strikeouts given pitcher characteristics and team batting characteristics.
 My goal is to use the analysis to influence how a pitching coach or hitting coach can work with the pitcher or batter to either increas or reduce strikeouts, respectively.